Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442: Doppler tomography

-Eleven spectra were excluded due to a low signal-to-noise ratio, which causes the creation of artificial artifacts in the Doppler maps.
-The excluded spectra are $N=5,11,14,19,21,52,69,79,85,86,103$ of Table \ref{tab:BDradvel}.
+Eleven spectra were excluded because they had a low signal-to-noise ratio, which causes artefacts in the Doppler maps.
+The excluded spectra are $N=5,11,14,19,21,52,69,79,85,86,$ and 103 of Table \ref{tab:BDradvel}.
 Telluric lines and cosmic hits are removed in the remaining spectra.
-The spectra between orbital phase $\phi = 0.25$ and $\phi = 0.75$, which contain the extended blueshifted H$\alpha$ absorption feature, are also excluded, since this absorption feature makes it impossible for the map to be analysed properly.
+The spectra between orbital phase $\phi = 0.25$ and $\phi = 0.75$, which contain the extended blueshifted H$\alpha$ absorption feature, are also excluded, since this absorption feature prevents us from analysing the map properly.

-By excluding the discussed wavelength regions and the observations with low signal-to-noise, we improved the quality of our Doppler map.
+By excluding the discussed wavelength regions and the observations with a low signal-to-noise ratio, we improved the quality of our Doppler map.
 The resulting map is shown in Fig. \ref{fig:bddopmap}.

 The map shows a circular structure with an intensity peaking at radial velocities between $40-100\,$km s$^{-1}$.
 The strongest emission is located in the upper-right quadrant of the map.
 In order to relate the features in this Doppler map with the structure of the accretion disk, we plot the velocity coordinates of Fig. \ref{fig:geomdopmap} over the Doppler map.
-This is done for two inclination angles of the system and shown in Fig. \ref{fig:bddopmapall}.
+This is done for two inclination angles of the system and is shown in Fig. \ref{fig:bddopmapall}.